Incoming students: See GEPA's information on what to do after accepting your admission offer.

 Campus computer and network access:

-- Account Lookup Tool: Shows ITS-managed accounts, servers, and computer labs you can access.
+- Student Account Lookup: Shows ITS-managed accounts, servers, and computer labs you can access.

 - On-campus wireless overview: Set up your devices to access campus WiFi.